Guide to Writing Functional Requirements

-If you’re writing requirements, you need to understand both functional and non-functional classifications, as both are necessary to product and software development.
+Functional requirements differ from non functional requirements.
+Both are necessary to product and software development.
 But if you’re unfamiliar with their differences, it may be easier to fully understand each separately.
-This article is all about functional requirements.
+Use this guide to understand functional requirements and how to write them.

 Functional Requirements Definition